Health and safety

 Our approach

 Healthy employees are fundamental to a successful company.
 We aim to create a secure working environment where every employee can work safely and nobody has to suffer any health impairment.
 Our employees are the foundation of our operations.
 They have a great impact on our ability to produce our ingredients and supply them to our customers.
 They therefore strengthen our ability to compete in the global market and our performance for the benefit of our customers.
-This is why we continuously strive to improve occupational health and safety conditions for all our workers and employees.
+This is why we continuously strive to improve Occupational Health and Safety (OHS) conditions for all our employees and contractors working in our production sites.

-Health and safety topics are covered by national legislation in all our four manufacturing sites.
-In exceptional cases additional health and safety topics could be part of agreements with trade unions.
+Health and safety topics are covered by national legislation in all our four production sites.
+In specific cases additional health and safety topics could be part of agreements with trade unions.

 Our ambition

-“Safety first” is a fundamental maxim that must be observed by each employee.
-Our ambition is to have zero accidents within our company, which means that we are committed to continuously implementing additional safety measures and taking corrective actions to prevent accidents at our plants.
-We also conduct internal safety audits, raise awareness and provide education on occupational health and safety.
+'Safety first' is a fundamental maxim that must be observed by each employee.
+Our aspiration is to have zero accidents within our company, which means that we are committed to continuously implementing additional safety measures and taking actions to prevent accidents at our plants.
+We also conduct regularly internal safety audits, raise awareness and provide education on OHS.

 Responsible Care®